 - Grated Parmesan or mozzarella for serving

-Place all of the ingredients for the meatballs apart from the mozzarella in a large bowl.
+- Place all of the ingredients for the meatballs apart from the mozzarella in a large bowl.
 Using your hands, combine very well.

-Roll the meat mixture into balls then flatten each meatball out, add a mozzarella pearl then shape the meat mixture around the cheese, shaping into a ball and making sure the mozzarella is sealed inside each one.
+- Roll the meat mixture into balls then flatten each meatball out, add a mozzarella pearl then shape the meat mixture around the cheese, shaping into a ball and making sure the mozzarella is sealed inside each one.

-Heat the olive oil in a large frying pan and place your tomato sauce in a large saucepan over a low to medium heat.
+- Heat the olive oil in a large frying pan and place your tomato sauce in a large saucepan over a low to medium heat.
 Cook the meatballs in batches.
 You don’t need them fully cooked through at this stage because you’ll be cooking them fully in the sauce.
 You’re just looking to get them nice and brown.
 This usually takes about 5 minutes.

-When your tomato sauce is simmering, pop the seared meatballs in.
-Partially cover with a lid and cook for 15-20 minutes, stirring occasionally but taking care not to break the meatballs.
+- When your tomato sauce is simmering, pop the seared meatballs in.
+Partially cover with a lid and cook for 30-35 minutes, stirring occasionally but taking care not to break the meatballs.
 Sometime the inevitable happens and some of the cheese oozes out, but it doesn’t make it any less delicious!

+- Cook your spaghetti while the meatballs are simmering in the sauce.
 Drain the spaghetti, return to the saucepan and toss a couple of spoonfuls of the tomato sauce through it.
 Divide the spaghetti onto your plates, top with the meatballs and pour over the sauce.
 Top with Parmesan cheese or grated mozzarella and serve.